 6. Stay Up Past Sundown

-One of the best things about cruising with Azamara is spending more time in port than with other cruise lines.
-In Greece, this means getting to witness splendid sunsets and partake in the famous nightlife of the Greek Isles.
+One of the best things about cruising with Azamara is our late-night stays.
+In Greece, this means getting to witness splendid sunsets and partake in the Greek Isles' famous nightlife.

 A late-night departure from Chania, on the island of Crete, means you can enjoy a leisurely dinner onshore and cap off your night with a glass of ouzo – it's all part of having an authentic local experience!
 Enjoy a view of Chania's stunning harbor at sunset from the waterfront.